b-spatz/fixgdl/README.md

     * create the missing Ownship
 * All other GDL90 messages are retransmitted without changes (Uplink for weather products, etc.)

-This is a work in progress; will make listen/transmit/own_ship configurable soon.
+### This is a work in progress; future ideas:
+* make listen/transmit port/IP and own_ship callsign (or ICAO mode-S?) configurable soon.
+* could add non-standard AHRS messages (stratux, iLevil) using Dynon protobuf or serial data as basis (but just an idea; I don't use/need a backup AHRS/PFD display).

+See related/previous work: [GDL90 Tester](https://github.com/b-spatz/gdl90)